 STILL LOOKING AMAZING

 NOTE – since publishing this piece some people have insisted they have no similarities with their sister whatsoever, but there are often things you are not conscious of.
 Apparently Robbie and I have many of the same mannerisms.
-And once, when I was being interviewed on radio, my niece heard it and thought it was her mother!
+And once, when I was being interviewed on radio, my niece heard it and thought it was her mother speaking!

 For more on the close, complex relationship between sisters CLICK HERE.